 Here's an overview of Timetastic security:

-When your data is moving between you and us, everything is encrypted, and sent using HTTPS.
+When your data is moving between you and us, everything is encrypted and sent securely using HTTPS.
+We also encrypt your data at rest using Transparent Data Encryption.

 We host on Microsoft Azure